Lawrence-Wan/CMPE195-IOT-Pet-Feeder/README.md

-To set up stuff for servo....
+Setting up the servo needs the ServoBlaster library.
 The ServoBlaster library will be needed to interface the servos with the Raspberry Pi.
 The Author of the libray is Richard Girst and it can be found at https://github.com/richardghirst/PiBits/tree/master/ServoBlaster.
 To download ServoBlaster a you will need to download "PiBits" at https://github.com/richardghirst/PiBits which is a compilation of libraries made for the Pi by Richard Girst, however, once it is downloaded, the other labraries can be discarded.

 	1- Clone the PiBits github by executing the command on the command line:
 	   <git clone https://github.com/richardghirst/PiBits>